Iacob98/qrmenu/replit.md

 - ✅ **Favorites & Visibility System**: Added ability to mark dishes as favorites and hide/show dishes from public menu
 - ✅ **Real-time Updates**: Implemented WebSocket system for instant menu updates in guest view when admin makes changes
 - ✅ **Professional Food Photography**: Enhanced AI image generation with professional photography prompts for realistic dish photos
+- ✅ **Favorites as First Category**: Redesigned favorites to appear as the first category tab, always visible even when empty

 # User Preferences